-In Mexico, they use an ancient technique to treat the corn, which gives it a unique taste thus these exquisite tortillas are not easy to get anywhere else in the world.
+In Mexico, they use an ancient technique to treat the corn, which gives it a unique taste; thus, these exquisite tortillas are not easy to get anywhere else in the world.

 You can usually find yellow and blue corn tortillas and green and red if you explore further.

 Tortillas are at the center of Mexican Cuisine.
-You can turn anything into a taco, that's what makes things interesting: from street food to high-end Michelin acclaimed restaurants, tacos will be on the menu.
+You can turn anything into a taco; that's what makes things interesting: from street food to high-end Michelin acclaimed restaurants, tacos will be on the menu.

 All Mexicans and visitors that have ever tasted Tacos love them!

 Tacos will get into you, either little by little or love at first bite.
-When you get back from vacation, you will be already missing them.
+When you get back from vacation, you will already be missing them.

 Mole is a traditional sauce or marinade.
 People use mole on top of many dishes.
-Its history goes back to the XVII century with different versions going from mistakes to the willingness to create something incredibly different to honor special guests' visits.
+Its history goes back to the XVII century, with different versions going from mistakes to the willingness to create something incredibly different to honor special guests' visits.

 People usually eat Mole on top of chicken accompanied by rice and corn tortillas.

-Initially, Mole had more than one hundred ingredients including chiles, chocolate, and almonds.
+Initially, Mole had more than one hundred ingredients, including chiles, chocolate, and almonds.
 Today this number varies depending on the Mole and the region.

 On our first trips to Zipolite, we ate fresh and local seafood.
 After we embraced a plant-based lifestyle, we were surprised by the cooks' ability to veganize any dish!
 Truly Amazing!

 I was in the middle of my one-year Gastronomy Program in Mexico City.
-While I was making a vegetarian request to Fernanda, our waiter, we started speaking about Mexican cuisine.
+While making a vegetarian request to Fernanda, our waiter, we started speaking about Mexican cuisine.
 At the slow-paced Zipolite, she had the time and loved the topic.

 Suddenly, she opened her eyes widely and said: I have an idea!

-She took out her phone, sent a text and gave us a great smile offering us to come to her mothers’ beach-front kitchen.
+She took out her phone, sent a text, and gave us a great smile offering us to come to her mother's beach-front kitchen.